hegoimanzano/ICASCM2025/01_build_model.md

-# Quickstart: Build a basic C–S–H model in 5 minutes
+# Build a basic C–S–H model with pyCSH

 This section is intentionally minimal.
 Students will:
 	1. Download a ready-made code package.